YOUR AKO OFFLINE DIGITAL DASHBOARD

 • Select the server closest to you; East or West.

-• Step 3: When using a web browser.
+• Step 3: When using the AVD web portal via your browser (Edge seemed to work best for us).
 NOTE: there are limitations, see below.

 • Ensure you have a CAC reader plugged in.